The following has information on 'how secure is Wovex' and at the end there is a collection of previously asked security questions.

 Can Wovex employees access customers' data in any way, e.g. for helpdesk purposes?

 Yes, although a very limited set of users is able to do it.
-We also use Keepass to store the Administration passwords and access to this is very limited.
+We also use specialist software to store the Administration passwords and access is restricted.

 If a data breach occurred, how soon could we expect to be able to speak with a Wovex representative?

 Wovex response benchmark is within one hour in 98% of cases.
-Currently Wovex team are exceeding this benchmark.
+Currently, Wovex teams are exceeding this benchmark.

 Any call not meeting the one hour response time is automatically escalated to the duty manager.